What makes Vollmecke Orchards & CSA different?

 Multiple Share Sizes.
 We have three different share sizes – pick the one that’s best for you:

-- A full share with a weekly pickup (to feed 2 adults and 2 small children–22 share distributions per season)
+- A large share with a weekly pickup (to include 8-10 units; feeds 2 adults and 2 small children; 22 share distributions per season)

-- A full share with a bi-weekly pickup (to feed 2 adults, or a small family that doesn’t cook often–11 share distributions per season)
+- A medium share with a weekly pickup (to include 6-7 units; feeds 2 adults, or a small family that doesn’t cook often; 22 share distributions per season)

-- A mini share with a weekly pickup (to feed an individual or couple who doesn’t cook very often–22 share distributions per season)
+- A small share with a weekly pickup (to include 4 units; feeds an individual or a couple who doesn’t cook very often; 22 share distributions per season)

 Make-Up / Deferred Day.
 We realize that many people like to go away at least once during the summer.
 Since you have paid ahead for your share, we hate to see you miss out on even one pickup if we can help it!
 So, we offer a make-up day, or the ability to defer one share, until the end of the season.
-Our regular season is 22 weeks, but on week 23, as long as you let us know in writing before your missed pickup, you can come pick up a share.
+Our regular season is 22 weeks, but on week 23 ( as long as you let us know in writing before your missed pickup), you can come to pick up a deferred share.

 Pick Your Own (PYO) crops.
-We offer PYO peas in season and PYO cut flowers, both of which are included in the price of your share.
-PYO berries are a nominal fee for members.
+We offer PYO cut flowers, which are included in the price of your share.
+PYO berries are available at a nominal fee for members.
+There are other times we may have other PYO crops.
+We will inform members of these opportunities as they come up.

 One-Stop-Shopping.
-When you pick up your share, you have the ability to purchase additional produce as well as other local, sustainably produced products such as artisan breads and cheeses, wild-caught salmon, pasture-raised beef, free-range chicken eggs and local honey.
-You have the ability to feed your family locally produced, nutritious foods, while keeping your dollars local and directly supporting these other fine producers.
+When you pick up your share at the farm, you have the ability to purchase additional produce as well as other local, sustainably produced products such as Bailey’s Dairy products, wild-caught salmon, Elkins pasture-raised beef and local honey.
+You also have the ability to buy other products produced from our produce, such as fruit butters, applesauce, pasta sauce, as well as our Happy Hen eggs.
+You have the ability to feed your family locally produced, nutritious foods while keeping your dollars local and directly supporting these other fine producers.
 Check out our Retail Sales for a full list of these producers.